Shefali-sahu/Box-Office-Revenue-Prediction/README.md

 # Box-Office-Revenue-Prediction
 Box Office Revenue Prediction Using Linear Regression in ML

-💡 Project Overview
-When a movie is produced, one of the key goals for the director and producers is to maximize box office revenue.
-In this project, we explore how machine learning can be used to predict a movie’s box office revenue based on its genre and other relevant features such as release date, number of theaters, runtime, and MPAA rating.

-By training models on historical movie data, this project aims to uncover patterns and relationships that influence a film's commercial success.
+The objective of this project is to develop a machine learning model using Linear Regression to accurately predict the box office revenue of movies based on various available features.
+The model will be trained on a dataset containing historical movie data and will aim to identify key factors that impact revenue.
+By implementing data preprocessing, feature engineering, visualization and model evaluation techniques, this project seeks to:
+- Build a predictive model that can estimate the expected revenue of a movie prior to its release.
+- Provide insights into which features most influence box office success.
+- Compare linear regression performance with more advanced models (e.g., XGBoost) to assess predictive accuracy.